I was

 and no financial means to see one, as I will be paying the previous psychologist,

-for the next 2 years.
-I am not angry at him of course, but I feel sort of
+for the next two years.
+I am not angry at him of course, but I feel sort

 Your story, sad as it is, points to two principles about